 Questions and answers with your speakers

-Chair’s closing remarks and close of day
+Chair’s closing remarks

-Your speaker line-up to date:
+Your speaker line-up:

 Cillian has had a varied career in healthcare spanning 15 years, working in Ireland, Australia and the United Kingdom.
 He is a qualified cardiac and respiratory intensive care nurse and is currently working towards his masters in cardiac nursing.
 Cillian currently works as the lead Cardiac Adolescent and Transition Clinical Nurse Specialist at Great Ormond Street Hospital.
 This role involves working with adolescents with congenital heart disease and preparing them for transferring to adult care, teaching them the importance of long term follow-up and a multitude of self-management skills.
 Cillian has personal knowledge of this subject also, as he is a lifelong patient, born with congenital heart disease himself, he draws upon his own experiences of transitioning from paediatric to adult care to try improve transition for all the patients in his care.